eliabntt/irotate_active_slam/README.md

 The notebook requires the "poses.g2o" file for each run.
 This was initially used to gather the evolution of link uncertainties.
 Even if it's not directly useful I suggest to still export this via `rtabmap-databaseViewer` tool by opening the database and doing `File>export poses> g2o` so that you can double-check the  correctness of every run.

+**NOTE** Most probably you will need to edit the notebook based on your need: e.g. length of the experiments, bucketing and other things are managed inside.
 ### Included external packages / sources
 - [pgm_map_creator](https://github.com/hyfan1116/pgm_map_creator)
 - [rtabmap_ros](https://github.com/introlab/rtabmap-ros): edited in a couple of source files and froze